ITstreet1/WHITEBoard-Saola/README.md

 If your choice is CircuitPython, there is an OTG micro USB port.
 To enter a BOOT mode for programming a CircuitPython you must hold pressed BOOT button while connecting the WHITEBoard Saola to a PC.
 If your PC does not recognize a board, you need to install drivers.
 For that please install Zadig Software, and install the recommended  driver.

--- under development section --
+-- under construction section --

 ![20210630_141012](https://user-images.githubusercontent.com/30090189/123969673-bba08080-d9b8-11eb-8d52-94eccd9d4cb3.jpg)